pkafel/gift-mate/Readme.md

 * `supabase db reset` reset all local migrations and applies them again
 * `supabase migration repair <id> --status reverted ` revert migration in remote database

-# Running and testing the serverless functions (backend)
+# Working with web hosting and serverless functions

 In order to use described commands you need to have installed Netlify CLI, authenticate and link it to the project.